cdiasperera/CPP-Comments-To-Doxygen/README.md

 * To add more rigorous cpp-style to doxygen style conversions.
 * Unit Tests
 * Documentation
+* Reduce overall complexity in the documentationCommentBuilder portion of the codebase.

 ## Contributing
 * If you want more functionality (either in the TODOs or new functionalities) please submit an issue.